Tabitha Chawinga scores as Jiangsu Suning edge Hebei China Fortune | Goal.com

 Chawinga, who was in action for the first 45 minutes of the match for Jiangsu, has now scored one goal from her first game in 2020.

-The result saw Jiangsu opened the season in the fourth position after their opener and they will aim to continue their winning start against Henan Jianye in their next league fixture on Wednesday.
+The result saw Jiangsu opened the season in the third position after their opener and they will aim to continue their winning start against Henan Jianye in their next league fixture on Wednesday.